 - 1 cup lukewarm water

-- 2 1/4 teaspoon active-dry
+- 2 1/4 teaspoon active-dry yeast

 - 3 3/4 cups bread flour (or all-purpose for a chewier crust)

 - 1 1/2 teaspoons kosher salt